 When I first started this program back in 2006, I had no idea how important it would become.
 At the time there we no other programs here in Westchester County that were effectively helping children make friends and maintain relationships.
-The program began because many of the children I was working with needed help developing these skills, and I could not find anyone who I was comfortable referring them to.
+The Where I Can Be Me program began because many of the children I was working with needed help developing social skills, and I could not find anyone who I was comfortable referring them to.
 So with the help of my husband I set out to create a place where children could come and feel safe learning to develop these important skills.

 Having been working with children since I was fifteen and being a board-certified speech language pathologist I knew a lot about what needed to be done.
 I also knew that the data coming out of the existing social skills programs was not encouraging.
 We didn’t want that to be the case with our program.
 That is why we have always devoted so much of our resources to research.
 It is also why we have always worked so hard to measure success and failure.

 Learning From Mistakes